 For a 200-level Intermediate (or 300-level advanced) Visual Arts (AAV) Course in Fine Art or Lens-Based Art

-Please contact the Fine Art and Lens-Based Art Coordinator, Liselot van der Heijden at email@example.com.
+Please contact the Fine Art and Lens-Based Art Coordinator, Anita Allyn at email@example.com.

 For a 200-level intermediate (or 300-level advanced) Visual Arts (AAV) course in Graphic Design

-please contact the Graphic Design Coordinator, Chung Chak at firstname.lastname@example.org.
+Please contact the Graphic Design Coordinator, Belinda Haikes at firstname.lastname@example.org.

 The area coordinator must review a portfolio with 3-5 artworks from the course and the course syllabus/description/assignment sheets.